 Articles and other material

-– with the requirements to produce Local Industrial Strategies (LIS) in 2018/19, and an almost universal ambition to foster a high-value knowledge-based economy, have a look at 3LE’s current work on LIS’s in mayoral, non-mayoral and EU contexts; three generic briefings on the topic; work on smart specialisation (as one approach to LIS formulation) undertaken in the middle of the decade; and a number of specific sector and functional studies.
+- Industrial and innovation strategies – with the requirements to produce Local Industrial Strategies (LIS) in 2018/19, and an almost universal ambition to foster a high-value knowledge-based economy, have a look at 3LE’s current work on LIS’s in mayoral, non-mayoral and EU contexts; three generic briefings on the topic; work on smart specialisation (as one approach to LIS formulation) undertaken in the middle of the decade; and a number of specific sector and functional studies.

-– supporting clients with city and local growth deals, and with devolution agreements has been one of the major areas of work since late 2012.
+- Enhanced devolution and place-based leadership – supporting clients with city and local growth deals, and with devolution agreements has been one of the major areas of work since late 2012.
 Making the new intermediate tiers of sub-national leadership and governance work (including recent commissions with the two largest Mayoral Combined Authorities) has to be rooted in medium and longer-term visions of the sort of places we wish to become.

-– the importance of universities to the places where they are located was fully explored in the flagship report of the University of Warwick Chancellor’s Commission on 2015-16.
+- Universities and anchor institutions – the importance of universities to the places where they are located was fully explored in the flagship report of the University of Warwick Chancellor’s Commission on 2015-16.
 However, 3LE is now taking this much further forward – testing and developing the whole basis of anchor institution theories and practice.

 Further subject-based material of this character shall be uploaded in the coming weeks.
 But I have been delighted to produce a number of series of both academic and policy literature.